-Correspondence and other records which describe the configuration and delivery of research but which are ancillary to the core research outputs, including reviews, drafts and correspondence between researchers.
+Correspondence and other records which describe the configuration and delivery of research, but which are ancillary to the core research outputs, including reviews, drafts and correspondence between researchers.

-Group: Research Outputs Trend in 2021: Consensus Decision Added to List: 2019 No Change Previously: Critically Endangered Imminence of Action Significance of Loss Effort to Preserve Action is recommended The loss of tools, data or Loss seems likely: by the time tools within three years, detailed services within this group or techniques have been assessment in one year. would impact on many developed the material will likely people and sectors. have been lost.
+Group: Research Outputs Trend in 2021: Consensus Decision ightarrow No change Added to List: 2019 Trend in 2022: Previously: Critically Endangered \rightarrow No change Imminence of Action Significance of Loss Effort to Preserve Action is recommended The loss of tools, data or Loss seems likely: by the time tools within three years, detailed services within this group or techniques have been assessment in one year. would impact on many developed the material will likely people and sectors. have been lost.